Essequebo and Demerary Royal Gazette 1811 March 09

 New Town, 9th March 1811.

-The Subscribers still have on Sale, and offer at a very reasonable price for Cash or Bills -
+THE Subscribers still have on Sale, and offer at a very reasonable price for Cash or Bills -

-Two Hundred Casks of [centered]
+Two Hundred Casks of

-Newfoundland Fish, [centered]
+Newfoundland Fish,

 Imported per Dominicia Packet, which Ship being one of the last arrival thence, and having had a short passage out, it may be presumed her Cargo is in as fresh condition as any at present in the market.